-This field practicum evaluation provides an outcome performance approach in assessing students' generalist level knowledge, values and skills.
-In this evaluation, there are nine core competencies.
-Each competency describes the knowledge, values, skills, and cognitive and affective processes that comprise the competency at the generalist level of practice, followed by a set of behaviors that integrate these components.
+This contract is to be developed collaboratively between the Field Instructor and student.
+The faculty liaison will review and provide feedback on the learning contract drafts.
+The 9 competencies that are specified in this form are those established by our national accrediting organization, the Council on Social Work Education (CSWE).
+Each competency describes the knowledge, values, skills, and cognitive and affective processes that comprise the competency at generalist level of practice, followed by a set of behaviors that integrate these components.
 These behaviors represent observable components of the competencies, while the preceding statements represent the underlying content and processes that inform the behaviors.
-Students must be rated on the overall competency (knowledge, values, skills, cognitive/affective processes, and associated behaviors) 2015 CSWE Educational Policy and Accreditation Standards
+More information on the competencies themselves as well as competency-based social work education can be found here: 2015 CSWE Educational Policy and Accreditation Standards